-Access to inclusive education and lobbying for children with intellectual disabilities in Ramallah, Palestine
+Inclusive education for mentally disabled children in Ramallah, Palestine

 The Star Mountain Rehabilitation Center supports people with mental and/or physical disabilities in the areas of education and training, rehabilitation, integration, and inclusion, and contributes to changing the awareness in society of the rights of people with disabilities.
 The center offers holistic special educational, physio- and occupational therapy care for people with disabilities of all ages.
 Social workers, physiotherapists and art therapists support the affected families through home visits and thus contribute to the social integration of people with disabilities into society.
 Children can attend an integrative kindergarten or a special school.
 Older adolescents also could complete training in the center in the fields of agriculture, manual work, or home economics.